 If so, a modern and reliable CMS is what you would be looking for.
 However, the challenge is, amongst the profusion of available CMS products, it’s hard to decide the best-suited one for your requirements.
 This article discusses few factors you should consider while evaluating various CMS applications.
 Assessing your candidate applications on the following parameters would help you narrow down your list and to reach a confident decision:

 The first and foremost these days!
 Whether it’s an internal portal or a customer facing website, its usability decides its fate and drives key performance indicators like bounce rate, time spent per page, and ultimately, the conversion rates.
 In order to assess how good a CMS would be on usability, you can start checking if its code is compliant with the W3C standards.
-You can even get your website tested for user experience – service providers, such as JKT have a dedicated team of UX testers that helps you find out the UX issues.
+You can even get your website tested for user experience – IT consulting firm such as JKT have a dedicated team of UX testers that helps you find out the UX issues.

 As reported by Google, Smartinsights and many other agencies, mobile searches now account for nearly 50% of total searches on the search engines.
 For instance, as of April 2014, searches on mobile devices for search term ‘weather’ were 56% of the total searches as in the below graphic: